andyatkinson/andyatkinson.github.io/_posts/2025-04-05-helping-rails-developers-learn-postgres-with-andrew-atkinson.md

 - Did I have a party when the book was fully complete?
 - I talked about "little parties" with Rails developer communities at events like Rails World and Sin City Ruby
 - What was my experience like in working with other publishers
-- I shared my deep appreciation for the efforts of the amazing from book technical reviewers!
+- I shared my deep appreciation for the efforts of the technical reviewers of the book!
 - We talked about cheese! 🧀 (stories and connections with Postgres icons David Rowley and Melanie Plageman)
 - What was my favorite chapter?
 - Is there a frequently asked question I get about databases from Rails developers?